yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2023/index.md

   >}}

 Small warning, AMD and Intel hardware don't support textures as big as NVIDIA, so it's possible to hit this limit in some games and make the driver crash.
-If you have perofrmance and VRAM to spare and you hit a crash, lower the multiplier.
+If you have performance and VRAM to spare and you hit a crash, lower the multiplier.

 ## macOS progress